ding-lab/importGDC/README.md

 ### Initialize

-* `00_start_docker.sh` - necessary on compute1 to start image `mwyczalkowski/cromwell-runner` and make available `parallel` utility
-    * NO LONGER USED.
-See Start download on compute1 section below
-* `10_get_UUID.sh` - This will typically change with every download project.
-Its goal is to parse existing Catalog and BamMap files to create a list of UUIDs, saved to `dat/UUID-download.dat`, which define the data to be downloaded
+* `10_get_UUID.sh` - Parse existing Catalog and BamMap files to create a list of UUIDs, saved to `dat/UUID-download.dat`, which define the data to be downloaded.
+If UUIDs are provided this script is not used and may be deleted.
 * `15_summarize_download.sh` - a convenience utility which calculates the disk space required for this download.
 Generates an ad hoc catalog file which can be used to examine the planned download